Physics-50/Module-2/docs/week3.md

 In terms of deducing the internal structure, it would be nice to be able to 'look' inside.
 This is not so easy since the features of the LCD panel are quite small.
 However, humanity overcame this issue years ago when Hans and Zacharias Janssen invented the microscope.
 -->
 Figure 3 shows a photo taken of our LCD screen via the eyepiece of a microscope.
 You are encouraged to observe the LCD screen under the microscope (through the eyepiece) in the rear of the lab.
-A microscope calibration slide is available that you can use to estimate the pixel size and compare with your results.
+A microscope calibration slide is available that you can use to estimate the pixel spacing and compare with your results.
 You may find this helpful when assessing if your results are reasonable for the final question on the checkpoint.

 <p class='center' markdown='0'>
 <img class="wp-image-1953 size-medium" src="https://www.physics.hmc.edu/~physics50/wp/wp-content/uploads/2018/10/LCD-microscope-300x230.jpg" alt="" width="300" height="230">
 </p>
 <p class='mycap' markdown='1'>
-**Figure 3** --- Microscope image of an LCD panel identical to the one you have on your optical rail. **Note: the LCD that is pre-placed in the microscope is the same as those that are on your optical rail.
+**Figure 3** --- Microscope image of an LCD panel identical to the one you have on your optical rail. **Note: the LCD that is pre-placed in the microscope is the same model as the one on your optical rail.
 Please do not disassemble your own LCD or its housing, and please do not touch the LCD screen.**
 </p>

 <!--
 The LCD has structure that looks like a two-dimensional array of windows, or two-dimensional array of slits.
 In other words, it has a diffraction grating-like structure.
 It makes sense, then, that if we shine a laser through, there ought to be some sort of diffraction pattern. -->

 Mount the LCD on your optical rail and shine your laser through the LCD.
 You will see a pattern of bright dots creating a rectangular grid, with roughly uniform spacing between maxima.
-Using the wavelength of the laser and by measuring the distance between these maxima, you can determine the spacing of the pixels and thus the resolution of the screen. *For purposes of this investigation, please use the wavelength shown on the laser's label.*
+Using the wavelength of the laser and by measuring the distance between these maxima, you can determine the spacing of the pixels and thus the resolution of the screen. *For purposes of this investigation, you can use the laser wavelength you determined in Week 2 unless it was flagged as problematic in your Checkpoint 2 feedback.
+Alternately, you can use the laser wavelength you determined from this week's data or by correcting mistakes in your Week 2 analysis.*

 Rather than make this a full-blown investigation, we want you simply to **estimate** the pixel spacing, so you don't need to make repeated measurements at different values of $$L$$.
 You only need to measure the spacing of the diffraction peaks one time at a single $$L$$ value and estimate the pixel spacing from there.
-You should take a measurement in both the horizontal and vertical direction, but only need to take one measurement in each direction and do not need to estimate uncertainty. <!-- Note that pixel spacing is the separation between a repeating unit. i.e. it would be for example the distance from the center of one of the red rectangles that you see to the center of the next red rectangle. -->
+You should take a measurement in both the horizontal and vertical directions, but you only need to take one measurement in each direction and do not need to estimate uncertainty. <!-- Note that pixel spacing is the separation between a repeating unit. i.e. it would be for example the distance from the center of one of the red rectangles that you see to the center of the next red rectangle. -->

 You are encouraged to use remaining time to further explore the LCD panel.
 You can  [learn more about how LCDs work here](lcd-inner-workings).
 Once you have an idea how LCDs work, You can find some [suggestions for further exploration here](LCD){:target="_blank"}.
 Alternatively, you might find it interesting to take a look at your phone screen.
 By shining a laser at your phone and looking at the diffraction pattern of the reflected light you can probe the pixel structure of your phone.
 How does the pattern differ from that of the LCD screen from the projector?
 How does the pixel resolution compare?